michedomingo/-holbertonschool-low_level_programming/0x00-hello_world/README.md

 </details>

 ### [5.
 Hello, printf](./5-printf.c)
-<details><summary>Instructions</summary>

-Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.
+<details><summary>Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line.</summary>

 * Use the function printf
 * You are not allowed to use the function puts
 * Your program should return 0